 Home Authors Posts by Tom Emerick

-According to a new study, patients who get a second opinion at the Mayo Clinic get their diagnoses completely changed or redefined 88% of the time.
+The misdiagnosis rate in the U.S. is too big to be ignored.
+According to a study, patients who get a second opinion at the Mayo Clinic get their diagnoses completely changed or redefined 88% of the time.
+We need to take steps to ensure patients have access to top-quality second opinions.

 Walmart's Centers of Excellence program for spine surgery has both incentives and disincentives to help get people to the right surgeon.